16Metrics/api-docs/endpoints/data/POST.md

 data - POST
 ===========

 This endpoint is used to push custom data to the event store for your account on app.16Metrics.com.
-Authentication required.
 Recommended to be used only on server side.

 Authentication
 --------------

 Authentication is required.
-The following parameters are required.
+The following parameters should be sent for the request to be successful.
 <table>
     <tr>
         <th>Name</th>